74 Worked Examples: Preparations

 (c) Power is the rate of doing work, so a force times distance per unit time, i.e.,

-Determine the primary (base) dimensions of each of the following parameters from thermodynamics:
+Write the primary (base) dimensions of each of the following intensive or specific thermodynamic quantities:

 Worked Example #13 – Converting units

-Given that jet fuel’s average energy density is 43 to 45 megajoules per kilogram, calculate the equivalent energy density in kilowatt-hours per kilogram (kWh/kg).
+Given that jet fuel’s average specific energy is 43 to 45 MJ/kg (megajoules per kilogram), calculate the equivalent value in kilowatt-hours per kilogram (kWh/kg).

 Worked Example #14 – Verifying dimensional homogeneity